gujianliang/test2/README.md

 Clone or download them and drag them into your project.

-**note that: The frameWork 'MBProgressHUD' is just a indicator example in this demo.
-If you develop your project, you can custom it and this is optional.

 ```
 To use the Framework, add the WalletSDK.Framework and WalletSDKBundle.bundle to your project :